ppissias/xsrpcj/README.md

 requires an implementation of the `PersonsServerService` , which defines the service logic.

 In this example, these are the only things you need to do.

+### running invoking the generator programatically
+you can invoke the generator by calling the static method

+    XsRPCJGenerator.generate
+which takes the following arguments:

+    public synchronized static void generate(
+	    boolean generateClientFiles,  //same as -client : indicating if we will generate the client code boolean generateServerFiles, //same as -server : indicating if we will generate the server code boolean generateInfrastructureFiles, //same as -infrastructure : indicating if we will generate the infrastructure code String jsonFile,  //full or relative path to the service description JSON file String sourcePath, //the source path top level directory, where all source code will be generated, i.e. /path/to/src String protocPath //the full path to the protoc executable )

 ## Maven and ant integration